shinesolutions/aem-opencloud-manager/docs/customisation-points.md

 Customisation Points
 --------------------

-Since every user has a unique standard operating environment and security requirements, AEM OpenCloud Manager provides two customisation points where user can provision any specific setup.
+Since every user has a unique standard operating environment and security requirements, AEM OpenCloud Manager provides three customisation points where user can provision any specific setup.

 ### Configuration